LucasDltg/party-website/README.md

 Logs are written in console (should only be used on server side), so docker can archive them

-- Logs are kept in memory using rolling buffer so serve admin page
+Logs are kept in memory using rolling buffer so serve admin page

 ## TODO

 - Login improve (send email for verification, reset pswd, etc)
 - weird login (no check)
+- Verify token for pages with bearer token

 - Fix contact page style
-- Button to see password on /auth

 - improve admin dashboard + localistion of ip
-- bug redirection doesnt work if we click twice on connect

-- Logging system (check if there is a problem of writing when logrotate change the file)